apache/doris/docs/en/docs/advanced/broker.md

     The authentication method needs to provide the following information::

     * `hadoop.security.authentication`: Specify the authentication method as kerberos.
-    * `kerberos_principal`: Specify the principal of kerberos.
+    * `hadoop.kerberos.principal`: Specify the principal of kerberos.
-    * `kerberos_keytab`: Specify the path to the keytab file for kerberos.
+    * `hadoop.kerberos.keytab`: Specify the path to the keytab file for kerberos.
 The file must be an absolute path to a file on the server where the broker process is located.
 And can be accessed by the Broker process.
     * `kerberos_keytab_content`: Specify the content of the keytab file in kerberos after base64 encoding.
 You can choose one of these with `kerberos_keytab` configuration.

     Examples are as follows: